 Temple fairs are popular activities in many parts of China during the Chinese Lunar New Year celebration (Spring Festival).
 Happiness is celebrated at the Dongyue Temple Fair, one of the oldest temple fairs in Beijing.

-The dates of the temple fair fluctuate with the Chinese lunar calendar, which falls in late January, February, or March.
+The dates of the temple fair fluctuate with the Chinese lunar calendar, falling in late January or February.
 The fair always starts with a blessing ceremony, since the fair’s theme is about seeking blessings.
 Attendees pray for good fortune for the coming year.

-The temple and grounds around it are decorated with the character 福 (fu), which means blessing in Mandarin.
+The temple and grounds around it are decorated with the character 福 (fu), which means 'blessing' in Mandarin.
 People can buy fu cards to take blessing home with them.
 Since the temple is now a folk customs museum, an extensive array of activities centered on this theme take place.

 The temple covers 60,000 square meters with more than 600 rooms and halls.
 The temple was affiliated with Taoism during its days as a religious center.
-It is known as Dongyue, another name for the god of Mount Tai.
+Its name Dongyue is used for the god of Mount Tai.

 Converted to a folk customs museum in 1995, Dongyue Temple is located at 14 Chaoyangmanwai Avenue, a short walk from the Chaoyangmen subway stop on Line 2.